RohanDeo18/meeting-reporter/README.md

 This concept could easily be extended to different types of news stories as well as different sources ands could include fact checking, RAG from an archive etc.

-I started with meetings because there are many more public meetings than there are reporters to cover them.

 ## overview

 [langgraph](https://github.com/langchain-ai/langgraph)is a library for building stateful, multi-actor applications with LLMs, built on top of (and intended to be used with) LangChain.
 It is low-code but not no-code.